-Historical emissions in South Korea were taken from the national inventories submitted to UNFCCC (2017).
-UNFCCC data are displayed in SAR GWPs and are updated in AR4 based on detailed data by gas.
+Historical emissions in South Korea were taken from the latest national inventories published in January 2020 (Greenhouse Gas Inventory & Research Center of Korea, 2020).
+These data are displayed in SAR GWPs and are updated in AR4 based on detailed data by gas.
 The 2030 NDC target was calculated based on the accompanying BAU scenario (Republic of Korea, 2015).
 The target is calculated excluding LULUCF emissions.

-BAU projections for the 2020 pledge were taken from the Third National Communication (Republic of Korea, 2012) whilst the BAU for NDC is taken directly from the NDC target.
+BAU projections for the 2020 pledge were taken from the Third National Communication (Republic of Korea, 2012) whilst the BAU for NDC is taken directly from the NDC pledge.
 We no longer consider the 2020 pledge when calculating the global temperature rise associated with the aggregated pledges of all countries.
-Both targets were defined in GWPs from SAR and therefore updated to AR4 in our new assessment by harmonising given data with UNFCCC historical data.
+Both targets were defined in GWPs from SAR and therefore updated to AR4 in our assessment by harmonising given data with data on historical emissions.

 Current policy projections